Giants win on Yaz's tiebreaking double in 8th, top Mets 5-4

 Mets: RHP Justin Verlander (low grade teres major strain in his upper back) threw 43 pitches over three innings of live batting practice with good results, manager Buck Showalter said.
 Verlander is scheduled to make a minor league rehab start Friday. … C Omar Narváez (left calf strain) is making slow progress and has been squatting and catching balls off a machine in recent days.

-Giants: Pederson was reinstated from the 10-day IL after missing nine games with right wrist inflammation.
-OF Heliot Ramos was optioned to Triple-A Sacramento to make room.
+Giants: OF Heliot Ramos was optioned to Triple-A Sacramento to open a roster spot for Pederson.

 UP NEXT